ctb/titus-blog/src/2012-scripps-swc-postmortem.rst

-At the beginning, we also asked everyone to email us research paragraphs, identifying a specific problem that they wanted to solve using what they learned in the workshop.
-(Based on @@) This was when we realized that virtually every biologist in the room was hoping we could help them out with sequence analysis :).
+At the beginning, we also asked everyone to email us research paragraphs, identifying a specific problem that they wanted to solve using what they learned in the workshop (this came from the discovery that a 15-minute writing exercise `did cool things <http://blogs.discovermagazine.com/notrocketscience/2010/11/25/15-minute-writing-exercise-closes-the-gender-gap-in-university-level-physics/>`__).
+This was when we realized that virtually every biologist in the room was hoping we could help them out with sequence analysis :).
 The only negative was that for this (and other evaluation mechanisms) we forgot to ask for